janisdd/vscode-edit-csv/README.md

 ## Why not...?

 - use merged cells for comments (rows)
-	- there are some problems with adding/removing rows in connection with undo & redo
+	- there are some problems with adding/removing rows in connection with undo & redo, sorting...
 - update handsontable to 7.x.x
 	- with version 7 handsontable is only free for non-commercial use